The Harder Foundation History

 In 2006, Kay Treakle was hired as the first Executive Director of the Foundation.
-She had long experience in environmental non-profit management and campaign development.
-Under her leadership, the Foundation’s approach to managing the Foundation’s funding program was not only sustained, but was enhanced with Kay’s thoughtful and strategic grant making.
+She had extended experience in environmental non-profit management and campaign development.
+Under her leadership, the Foundation’s approach to managing the Foundation’s funding program was not only sustained but was enhanced with Kay’s thoughtful and strategic grant making.

 Del Langbauer retired as President of the Foundation in February 2015, and Vice President John Driggers — who is the son of Nathan Driggers — was elected to succeed Del in that role.
 John continues as our President today and is very active in all of the Foundation’s activities.
 John’s bio can be found here.